The Detention of Selahattin Demirtaş and the Situation of Opposition Politicians in Turkey

 Facts and Background

 Selahattin Demirtaş has been a member of the Turkish Grand National Assembly (Parliament) since 2007, representing various left-wing pro-Kurdish political parties.
-In 2014, he was elected co-chair of the HDP together with Figen Yüksekdağ.
+He was elected co-chair of the HDP together with Figen Yüksekdağ in 2014.
 He came third in the presidential election of 10 August 2014, receiving 9.76% of the vote.
 He ran successfully in the parliamentary elections of 1 November 2015, with his term of office due to end on 24 June 2018; the HDP also passed the 10% threshold to sit in Parliament for the first time.
 Most recently, he received 8.32% of the vote in the presidential election of 24 June 2018, despite being in prison, and the HDP again passed the 10% threshold.

 Mr Demirtaş’s pre-trial detention had lasted for a period of one year, seven months and 20 days by the time of the 24 June 2018 elections.
 He complained of unjustified and extended detention in a November 2016 application to the Turkish Constitutional Court.
 On 21 December 2017, the Constitutional Court declared that his detention pursued a legitimate aim, given the severity of the potential sentence and finding that he was a flight risk, and was proportionate to the public interest; one dissenting judge found a breach of the right to free elections.
 The criminal proceedings against him are still pending.

-Mr Demirtaş submitted an application to the European Court on 20 February 2017 claiming, principally, that his detention violated Article 5 ECHR, freedom of expression (Article 10 ECHR) and free elections (Article 3 of Protocol No. 1, “A3P1”), and disclosed a breach of Article 18 ECHR.
+Mr Demirtaş submitted an application to the European Court on 20 February 2017 claiming, principally, that his detention violated his rights to liberty and security (Article 5 ECHR), freedom of expression (Article 10 ECHR) and free elections (Article 3 of Protocol No. 1, “A3P1”) and disclosed a breach of Article 18 ECHR.
 The application of the Court’s priority policy explains the relative speed of the proceedings, with the judgment given exactly 21 months from the date of his application to judgment.
 The Court received third-party interventions from the Council of Europe Commissioner for Human Rights (see here), the Inter-Parliamentary Union, and ARTICLE 19 and Human Rights Watch (see here).

 Political Pluralism and Constitutional Reform in Turkey